newfies-dialer/newfies-dialer/docs/source/installation-overview.rst

     $ python manage.py runserver

-``syncdb`` will create a database named test.db in ``database`` folder of newfies-dialer directory.
-We have configured newfies to do this, but you can change this simply by modifying settings.py where DATABASES dictionary is constructed.
-You can find more information about this at the get your database running Django documentation.
+``syncdb`` will create a database named test.db in ``database`` folder of the Newfies-Dialer directory.
+We have configured Newfies-Dialer to do this, but you can change this simply by modifying settings.py where DATABASES dictionary is constructed.
+You can find more information about this in the Django documentation.

-``collectstatic`` would fetch all necessary media files and put them into ``staic`` folder defined at settings module.
+``collectstatic`` will fetch all necessary media files and put them into ``static`` folder defined in the settings module.

-``runserver`` runs an embedded webserver to test your site with.
+``runserver`` runs an embedded webserver to test your site.
 By default it will run on http://localhost:8000.
 This is configurable and more information can be found on ``runserver`` in Django documentation.